 Nick Kennedy (he/him) is a sophomore at Hayes.
 This is his first year in the Talisman and he is also in concert band, winterguard, and the marching band.
 He likes reading in his free time and keeping up on his French.

-Ava Vogel (she/her) is a junior at Hayes.
-This is her first year on staff.
+Ava Vogel (she/her) is a senior at Hayes.
+This is her second year on staff.
 She is a varsity player and a captain of the tennis team.
-She is a part of Tri-M along with the Thespian's troupe.
-She is also in Hayes Players and Symphonic Choir.
-Outside of school, she loves spending time with friends, building Legos, and watching Disney movies.
+She is a part of Hayes Players and Symphonic Choir.
+She is also involved in Tri-M, NHS and the Thespian troupe along with many other school activities.
+Outside of school, she loves spending time with friends, watching movies and listening to music.